princessofpain/Exercises/README.md

 - finish download functionality with detailed rates
 - structure code with Spring MVC
-- get life information about interest rates and offer these as choices (including the bank that offers the interest)
+- get live information about interest rates and offer these as choices (including the bank that offers the interest)